mresetar/mresetar.github.io/_posts/2020-03-20-squashing-docker-images-for-smaller-size.markdown

 RUN chmod +x jq-linux64 && mv jq-linux64 /usr/local/bin/jq && rm -f jq-linux64-*
 ```

-Basically, we will have 4 layers here:
+Basically, we will have 5 layers here:

  1. FROM layer with `ubi-minimal` image
+ 1. Setting the Workdir.
+This will be empty layer.
  1. Download of `curl` from Github
  1. Simulating some _install_ work by copying image 10 times.
 This is to show some significant increase in size.
  1. Adding execute permission and moving one copy to `bin` directory.
 Removing all the copies from step before.